La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > **ui ue do jinga**
 > _Oh, you won!
 I'm so happy!_

-Here two interjections modify the same construct (the whole sentence) but they don't modify each other so their order is not important.
+Here, two interjections modify the same construct (the whole sentence) but they don't modify each other so their order is not important.

 > **pei .u'i le gerku cu sutra plipe**
 > _(What do you feel?)
 Heh, the dog is quickly jumping._

-Here **pei** is used alone and doesn't modify **.u'i** which is put after it.
+Here, **pei** is used alone and doesn't modify **.u'i**, which is put after it.

 ### Forgot to put an interjection at the beginning?